-‘Falsely implicated for political gains’, Chandrababu Naidu tells court a day after arrest
+‘Falsely implicated for political gains,’ Chandrababu Naidu tells court a day after arrest

 Supreme Court lawyer Siddharth Luthra, representing Naidu, said that no role has been attributed to the former chief minister in the official complaint and the police’s remand report on siphoning the funds, reported NDTV.

-The first information report registered on December 9, 2021, also does not mention Naidu, he added.
+The first information report registered on December 9, 2021, also does not name Naidu, he added.